Skip to main content

 tip

-1. Configure the parameters of the data source:
+1. Configure the data source parameters:

 Parameter